CertAIn vs Gem

 Where CertAIn is stronger.

-• Reasoning you can defend, not a score.
-Gem's AI surfaces candidates and surfaces matches.
-CertAIn produces a paragraph of reasoning per candidate that a recruiter can take to a hiring manager, a candidate, or a regulator.
-That's a different product category.
+• A score you can defend.
+Gem’s AI surfaces candidates and matches.
+CertAIn gives a fit score and the reasoning behind it, per candidate — defensible to a hiring manager, a candidate, or a regulator.
+A number isn’t an argument; the reasoning attached to it is.

 • Compliance as architecture.
-CertAIn's architectural human-oversight commitment, bias-audit data export, and candidate disclosure template are shipped on day one.
-Gem's AI surfaces are a layer on top of their core sourcing product; compliance posture is a separate enterprise conversation.
+Architectural human-oversight commitment, bias-audit data export, and candidate disclosure template, shipped day one — not a separate enterprise conversation.

 Feature matrix